FACTBOX-Sports react to Russia's invasion of Ukraine | Sports-Games

 The International Tennis Federation (ITF) cancelled all of its events in Russia and Belarus.
 It also suspended the countries' ITF memberships, banning their federations from ITF international team competition until further notice.

 VOLLEYBALL World volleyball's governing body FIVB said all Russian and Belarusian teams, clubs, officials, and athletes were not eligible to participate in international and continental events until further notice.
-(Compiled by Silvia Recchimuzzi in Gdansk, Aadi Nair and Shrivathsa Sridhar in Bengaluru; Editing by Toby Davis/Peter Rutherford)
+(Compiled by Silvia Recchimuzzi in Gdansk, Aadi Nair and Shrivathsa Sridhar in Bengaluru; Editing by Toby Davis/Peter Rutherford/Pritha Sarkar)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)